Iran Sanctions Act

 - Exception for Trade Agreements

-- Certification is not required if the acquisition is subject to trade agreements and all products are designated country end products.
+- Certification requirements do not apply if the acquisition is subject to trade agreements and all products are designated country end products or construction materials.

 Responsibilities

-- Contracting Officers: Must obtain certifications, verify exceptions, and enforce remedies for false certifications.
+- Contracting Officers: Must obtain certifications, verify compliance, and take action if false certifications are found.

-- Contractors: Must provide accurate certifications and ensure compliance with the Iran Sanctions Act.
+- Contractors: Must provide accurate certifications regarding activities with Iran and the IRGC, and ensure compliance throughout contract performance.

 Practical Implications